 Rule 1.
-Angles of fins must fall within +/- 2 degree variation using an approved fin alignment guide (such as DGD 031989).
+Angles of fins must call withing +/- 2 degree variation using an approved fin alignement guide (such as DGD 031989).
 Rule 2.
-Exhibits must be uniformly painted, smoothly finished, and have decals applied smoothly.
+Exhibits must be uniformly painting, smoothly finished, and have decals applied smoothly.
 Fins should be rounded or streamlined.
 Fins and body tubes are to be sealed to eliminate the appearance of body grooves and wood grain.
 Any seams on plastic parts are to be sanded smooth.
 The rocket is to be properly assembled.
 Fins and launch lugs are to be filleted to reduce drag and properly secure them to the model.
-The nose cone is to fit snugly but still allow for easy removal.
+The nosecone is to fit snugly but still allow for easy removal.
+If the shock cord frequently becomes stuck between the nosecone and body, it should be trimmed.

 Rule 3.
-Models may not be judged based on their paint scheme, with the exception of rockets that fit the definition of a "scale model."
+Models may not be judged based on their paint scheme, with the exception of rockets that fit the definition of a "scale model".
 These "scale models" may be judged based on the paint scheme.
-All other rockets may deviate from the suggested paint scheme, allowing the 4-H'er to display maximum creativity in the finishing of his/her rocket.
-Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another.
+All other rockets may deviate from the suggested paint scheme, allowing the 4-H Member to display maximum creativity in the finishing of his/her rocket.
+Under no circumstanes is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another.

 Rule 4.
 Flight damage is to be documented by the participant.
-The judging of flight damage is to be secondary to all other aspects of the model and only then may it even be considered.
-However under no circumstance may flight damage be grounds for disqualification.
+The judging of flight damage is to be secondary to all other aspects of the model and only then may it be considered.
+However under no cirumstance may flight damage be grounds for disqualification.